Ovishake/ImageSegmentation/README.md

 Based On: https://github.com/matterport/Mask_RCNN

-++Added: Old type of Image Segmentation using OpenCV
+++Added: Old type of Image Segmentation using OpenCV only Mask